State Wedding Laws

 States where the ULC ordination is not recognized

-While the vast majority of U.S. states recognize the ULC Monastery’s ordination as legally valid, a few generally do not.
+While the vast majority of U.S. states recognize the ULC Ministries’s ordination as legally valid, a few generally do not.
 Ministers looking to perform wedding ceremonies in the following states should be advised that doing so may or may not be possible due to restrictive marriage laws or the rulings of court cases.

 Pennsylvania – every county in PA except for Bucks County generally rejects our ordination.

-Tennessee - Our ministers are occasionally denied when they try to file for marriage licenses here.
+Tennessee – Our ministers are occasionally denied when they try to file for marriage licenses here.
 A 1997 Tennessee Attorney General ruling stated that ministers ordained through the Universal Life Church of Modesto, CA did not have the right to perform legally-recognized wedding ceremonies.
-This ruling technically does not apply to the ULC Monastery, which was founded in 2006, but some county clerks wrongfully apply it to our ministers anyway.
+This ruling technically does not apply to the ULC Ministries, which was founded in 2006, but some county clerks wrongfully apply it to our ministers anyway.

 UPDATE: the State of Tennessee now accepts our ordination.